wwakabobik/wwakabobik.github.io/content/ai_fairy_tale_attempt_1.rst

   And so, they lived out their days, sharing tales of their adventure and inspiring others with their bravery.
 The land was peaceful, and the eerie melody of the Ghostly King was heard no more.
 And that, dear friend, is the end of our spooky tale.

 What a story.
-Different character, general canvas and details.
+Different characters, general canvas and details.
 I liked it.
 But still not perfect.
 I want to have a possibility to generate a multi-chaptered book also, so, why not to enhance my settings.
 Let's add more tunes!

 .. image:: /assets/images/articles/ai/fairy_tale_attempt_1/instructions_3.png
    :alt: chapter and detalization ChatGPT instructions